mwestera/sem2_2023/classes/03_de_re_de_dicto_2/README.md

 **Extensional function application:**
-- For a syntactic node with expressions α and β as children, a candidate translation is: ⸉α⸊(⸉β⸊)
+- For a syntactic node with expressions α and β as children, a candidate translation is: ❴α❵(❴β❵)

 **Intensional function application:**
-- For a syntactic node with expressions α and β as children, a candidate translation is: λw ⸉α⸊(w)(⸉β⸊)
+- For a syntactic node with expressions α and β as children, a candidate translation is: λw ❴α❵(w)(❴β❵)

 > Q: why not apply β to world w too?